 \subsection{Application Details}

-We will now describe how we compute each $\hat{G}_{n,k}$ to solve PWM over monotone allocations.
+First we describe how to compute each $\hat{G}_{n,k}$ to solve PWM over monotone allocations.
 Recall the definition of $\psi_{T,j}(x)$ as defined in Example \ref{ex:aseq3}.
 We modify this definition to accommodate the fact that our covariates do not lie in the unit interval.
 In particular, we restrict ourselves to levels of education that lie in the interval $[5,20]$, which leads to the following modification.

 Let $\Theta_T = '$ and let $\bar{\Theta}_T = '$.
 Let our two dimensional covariate be denoted as $x = (x^{(1)},x^{(2)})$ where $x^{(1)}$ is level of education and $x^{(2)}$ is previous earnings.
 Let To compute $\hat{G}_{n,k}$ we solve the following mixed integer linear program (MILP), which modifies the MILP described in \cite{kt2015} for ``Single Linear Index Rules":